AlaskaAirlines/WebCoreStyleSheets/README.md

 Running the `serve` command will open the Sassdoc view.
 Please review all changes as Sassdoc produces all documentation.

+WCSS fully supports idiomatic CSS, be sure to review the [auro docs site](https://auro.alaskaair.com/webcorestylesheets/idiomatic-css) for more information.

 ### Linters

 Sass-Lint tests to ensure that any new code is compliant with the set-forward standard.
 Sass-Lint is run as a pre-commit hook in this project.
 No commits will be allowed unless all linter tests are passed.